d-ash/cybby-the-language/README.md

     + 1 2
 ```

-You can combine these styles together, so that the code looks more readable (less paranthesis).
+You can combine these styles together, so that the code looks more readable (less parenthesis).

 ```
 define twice а